bjssacademy/fundamentals-clean-code/03avoidingconfusion.md

 const maximumSize = 500;
 ```

+The first definition might be changed elsewhere.
+Maybe the programmer intended it to change; maybe not.
+We cannot tell from this line alone what they were thinking.

-The second one is a read-only variable.
+The second definition explicitly is a read-only variable.
 The `const` keyword means that the value cannot change.
+We can tell that from only this line of code.

-That greatly simplifies reading code.
+Explicit constraints like this greatly simplifies reading code.
 Whenever we see that variable name, we know what its value will be.

 > Use read-only wherever possible.